-Thinking About Drinking
+Thinking About Drinking?

-- While it is true that the highest prevalence of both binge drinking and heavy drinking in the US is seen in young adults between 18 and 25 (Substance Abuse and Mental Health Services Administration, 2001), middle aged people between 30 and 64 years are at the highest risk for lifetime alcohol abuse.
+While it is true that the highest prevalence of both binge drinking and heavy drinking in the US is seen in young adults between 18 and 25 (Substance Abuse and Mental Health Services Administration, 2016), middle aged people between 30 and 64 years are at the highest risk for lifetime alcohol abuse.
 So, we know that this isn’t just a potential problem for the students; it’s a health related issue for anyone who drinks.

 So, to that end, we thought that there needed to be some kind of dialogue going on around here about our drinking.
 And, just so you know (in case you were curious), we're not here to pass judgment or to assume we know it all.
 Rather, we know that many adults around this campus drink, and we also know that there's strong research that suggests that certain levels of drinking can cause significant problems for people.
-And, since we here at the University Physician's Office, the Employee Assistance Program, and Health4U already have programs about how we eat, how we move, our emotional well-being, and other health related topics, we thought it was time to put something together about how we use alcohol.

 Curious?
 Intrigued?
 Wondering about what we're talking about?
 Great.
 We ask you to poke around for a while.
 Read more about what seems to be the level of drinking that places people at the lowest risks for alcohol related problems.
 Find out more about how drinking can affect your health (and just how much drinking it takes to do that).